dyninst/dyninst/docs/dyninstAPI/public/BPatch_basicBlock.h.rst

   **Machine code basic blocks**

-  Users should not create basic blocks using its constructor.
+  .. caution:: Users should not create basic blocks using its constructor.
 It is not safe.

   Basic blocks are used for reading purposes, not for inserting a new code to the machine executable other than instrumentation code.